Bubka/2FAuth-Docs/docs/getting-started/installation/heroku.md

 ## Restrictions

-Heroku use an <a href="https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem" target="_blank">ephemeral filesystem</a> which means 2FAuth cannot use this file system to store and retrieve the 2FA icons across multiple sessions.
-For now the only workaround is to disable icon display in 2FAuth:
+Heroku uses an <a href="https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem" target="_blank">ephemeral filesystem</a>, which means 2FAuth cannot use this file system to store and retrieve the 2FA icons across multiple sessions.
+For now, the only workaround is to disable icon display in 2FAuth:

 :icon-arrow-right: Uncheck the [!badge size="l" icon="tasklist" text="Show icons"] option in the 2FAuth's _Settings > Options_ section

 ## Configuration

-Although the Heroku button tends to ease the installation process you have to configure some environment variables when creating the apps at Heroku.
+Although the Heroku button tends to ease the installation process, you have to configure some environment variables when creating the apps at Heroku.

 ### Security keys

 2FAuth needs an RSA key pair for Laravel Passport to generate security tokens.
-Normally these keys are generated automatically and stored in a 2FAuth subfolder but the Heroku ephemeral filesystem breaks this behaviour.
+Normally, these keys are generated automatically and stored in a 2FAuth subfolder, but the Heroku ephemeral filesystem breaks this behavior.
 You have to generate the keys on your own and then set the corresponding env vars.

 #### Generate RSA keys